SynaLinks/documentation/docs/basics/knowledge-graph.md

   </p>
 </figure>

-This novel approach to representing and working with unstructured knowledge has given rise to new applications such as vector databases and similarity-augmented generation.
+This novel approach to represent and work with unstructured knowledge has given rise to new applications such as vector databases and similarity-augmented generation.

 ## Combining Vector and Graph Representations